← Back to ArticlesTraining Tips

 Boxing attracts competitive people.
 That competitiveness needs managing.

-• Don't try to "win" drills.
-Pad work and technique drills aren't competitions.
+• Do not try to "win" drills.
+Pad work and technique drills are not competitions.
 Focus on your own improvement.

 • Celebrate others' success.
 When your training partner nails a combination, acknowledge it.
 Lifting others up improves the whole gym.

 • Accept bad days.
-Sometimes you'll perform poorly.
-That's normal.
-Don't let frustration turn into taking it out on partners.
+Sometimes you will perform poorly.
+That is normal.
+Do not let frustration turn into taking it out on partners.

 • Be coachable.
-The moment you think you know it all, you've stopped learning.
+The moment you think you know it all, you have stopped learning.
 Stay humble regardless of your level.

 The Unspoken Hierarchy